sebastian-software/readable-code/readme.md

 - [NPM](https://www.npmjs.com/package/readable-code)

+## Features

+- Automatic detection of Git tracked files for simple to use approach in all projects.

+### JavaScript

+- Includes a sophisticated ESLint configuration.
+Optimized for readability.
+- Contains linting support for ES2017, React, JSX, Flow, Lodash, Accessiblity, etc.
+- Includes configuration for [prettier](https://github.com/prettier/prettier) in conjunction with ESLints fix mode for automatic sane code configuration.
+- Offers gulp tasks `lint:js` and `fix:js` for linting and auto formatting of JavaScript code.

+### CSS

+- Includes configuration for StyleLint
+- Offers gulp tasks `lint:css` and `fix:css` for linting and auto formatting of CSS code.

 ## Usage

 You can copy the relevant files into your own project like `.editorconfig`.

-For ESLint/Stylelint there is a more sophisticated approach: The configuration can be included like this:
+For ESLint/StyleLint there is a more sophisticated approach: The configuration can be included like shown below:

+### ESLint Configuration

 ```yaml
 extends:
   "./node_modules/readable-code/.eslintrc.yml"
 ```

+### Stylelint Configuration

 ```yaml
 extends:
   "./node_modules/readable-code/.stylelintrc.yml"
 ```

+### Gulp Tasks

 We also bundle the whole tooling aspect in here.

-You can just include our `gulpfile.js` into yours to have easy access to some common tasks like `lint:js`, `lint:css`, `fix:js`, `fix:css`.
+You can just import "readable-core" into you `gulpfile.js` for having easy access to some common tasks like `lint:js`, `lint:css`, `fix:js`, `fix:css`.